athina-edu/athina/README.md

 # ATHINA - Automated Testing Homework Interface for N Assignments

 A formative assessment microservice for programming assignments.

-The program is expected to run as a cron job.
+It is expected to run as a cron job.

+Supported e-learning platforms: Canvas
+Supported VCS: git (github, gitlab etc.)
+Supported plagiarism check software: Moss

 # Here is what it does:
 1. You build your tests like you would regularly using any scripting language of preference (bash, python etc.)